mkutz/lets-get-into-coding/README.md

    Feel free to ask any questions you might have!

 2. Open a termin in VS code (Menu: Terminal → New Terminal).\
-   It should at the lower end of the VS code window.
+   It should appear at the lower end of the VS code window.

 3. Enter the following in the terminal: